meiyzhang/quantum-portfolio-optimization/README.md

 ### 4. Classical reference solvers (`classical_solvers.py`)

-- **Brute-force exact enumeration**: with N=11, there are only 2¹¹ = 2048 possible bitstrings — small enough to check every single one.
-This gives the **true global optimum** for every budget, which is the ground truth everything else is measured against.
+- **Brute-force exact enumeration**: with N=11, there are only 2¹¹ = 2048 possible bitstrings, small enough to check every single one.
+This gives the **true global optimum** for every budget, which is the baseline everything else is measured against.
 - **Classical simulated annealing**: a standard metaheuristic (multi-restart, geometric cooling, bit-flip neighborhood).
 At N=11 this is overkill since brute force already solves it exactly, but it establishes the benchmarking methodology that matters at larger N (30, 50, 100+ assets) where brute force stops being tractable and SA becomes the realistic classical competitor.

 ### 5. QAOA (`qaoa_solver.py`)

-A **from-scratch QAOA implementation** built directly on Qiskit's modern V2 primitives (`EstimatorV2`/`SamplerV2`) and `QAOAAnsatz`, rather than the legacy `qiskit_algorithms.QAOA` wrapper class.
+A **from-scratch QAOA implementation** built directly on Qiskit's modern V2 primitives (`EstimatorV2`/`SamplerV2`) and `QAOAAnsatz`, rather than the legacy `qiskit_algorithms.QAOA` wrapper class

-> **Implementation note:** `qiskit_algorithms.QAOA` expects the older V1 primitives interface and is incompatible with the V2-primitive versions of `qiskit`/`qiskit-aer` used in this repo — this is a real, documented ecosystem versioning friction point in current Qiskit, not a workaround chosen for convenience.
-Building QAOA manually also has a methodological upside: full transparency into the circuit and the classical optimization loop.

 The loop:
 1. Build a parameterized `QAOAAnsatz` circuit (p=2 layers/"reps") for the Ising Hamiltonian.